davidje13/lean-qr/README.md

 `myContext` must be a 2D context (i.e. the result of calling `myCanvas.getContext('2d')`) on a canvas element.

-Note that until version 1.4.0, `toImageData` did not include padding.
-To get the same behaviour in 1.4.0+, set `padX` and `padY` to 0.

 ### `toDataURL([options])`

 Returns a string which can be used as a `href`, e.g. for downloading;